 The finale ends with a cliffhanger.
 Nini’s got to decide whether or not she wants to go to this other school.
 Have you thought about what the show would look like if she did go to a different school?
 Is that something that’s up for discussion?

 Tim Federle: I think when you embark on a new season, everything’s up for discussion.
 I don’t mean to be obscure in my answers, you’re just doing your job.
 But I look at everything and it’s like, yes, Nini has a decision to make.
 But then there are also deeper character things like Kourtney called Nini out the way only a best friend can in episode 5 when she’s like, “You’ve got to stop seeing the world through boys’ eyes.”
-And yet Nini, like typical teenager and frankly like most of my adult friends too, she tends to backpedal and go, “Right.
+And yet Nini, like a typical teenager and frankly like most of my adult friends too, tends to backpedal and go, “Right.
 I really appreciate that.
 I’m still trapped in this vortex of thinking about this relationship.”
 That is something that I think we can’t expect a 16-year-old to change overnight.
 I don’t think we typically expect adults to either.
 So yes, this kind of critical decision that she’s got to make is something big, something to write to, and that’s what’s exciting about season 2, which is I don’t want to just give the audience the same show over again.

 This is a huge ensemble cast.
 The first season is very much establishing where we’re at and getting to know these characters just on the surface and digging deep a little bit.
 Is there anyone, any character in particular, that you’re excited to really dive a little bit deeper to in season 2?